vapoursynth/vapoursynth/doc/functions/coreinfo.rst

    :module: text

    Prints information about the VapourSynth core, such as version and memory use.
-If no *clip* is supplied a default blank one is used.
+If no *clip* is supplied, a default blank one is used.

    This is a convenience function for *Text*.